Understanding Dyslexia: More Than Just Reading and Spelling

 Possibly just needing more support

-Uncertainty is emotionally heavy and often more damaging than a diagnosis.
+Uncertainty can be emotionally heavy and often more damaging than a diagnosis.

 Dyslexia Often Overlaps With Other Differences